 Little Nightmares 2 – Diverse game mechanics make this game fun

-You would be very wrong if you thought Little Nightmares 2 is just a puzzle game.
-This adventurous and spooky sequel will give you an adrenaline rush as an unexpected swarm of onlookers, citizens of Pale City who have been brainwashed by the mysterious Signal Tower broadcasts, chase you down and force you to quickly jump various obstacles like an athlete from Parkour.
+You would be wrong if you thought Little Nightmares 2 is just a puzzle game.
+This adventurous and spooky sequel will give you an adrenaline rush as an unexpected swarm of onlookers, citizens of Pale City who the mysterious Signal Tower broadcasts have brainwashed, chase you down, and force you to jump various obstacles like an athlete from Parkour quickly.

-Once you move the light away, however, they’ll come charging toward you like bulls.
-I can’t tell you how many times it took me to complete this particular level.
-When you have 10 mannequins gunning for you, it requires a high level of dexterity to keep your light shined on them while running away.
+However, once you move the light away, they’ll come charging toward you like bulls.
+I can’t tell you how long it took me to complete this particular level.
+When you have ten mannequins gunning for you, it requires a high skill to keep your light shined on them while running away.

 Of course, stealth mechanics have always been one of the most exciting aspects of the Little Nightmares series.

 Shadows are your friends.
 I was on the edge of my seat when I had to sneak past the long-necked Master.
 Each time she turned to write on the board, she tiptoed to the next shadowy hiding place until she could move to the next room.
-I don’t know what’s up with the monsters in Pale City, but holy hell, they’re hyperaware AF and can hear a pin drop!
-If Monkey is not on tiptoe, they will hear his light footsteps, even if he is in the far corner of the room.
+I don’t know what’s up with the monsters in Pale City, but they’re hyperaware AF and can hear a pin drop!
+If Monkey is not on tiptoe, they will hear his light footsteps, even if he is in the room’s far corner.

 Is Little Nightmares 2 scary?